 The Kamiiida Line

-There are just two stations on the Kamiiida Line: Kamiiida Station, and Heian-dori Station which connects with the Meijo Line.
-However, through train services run between this line and the Meitetsu Komaki Line, and that line runs all the way to Inuyama Station.
-For this reason you can actually use the Kamiiida Line to get to the castle town of Inuyama.
-Another useful stop on the Meitetsu Komaki Line is Tagatajinja-mae Station which is convenient for Tagata Jinja Shrine in Komaki City.
-This shrine celebrates a famous fertility festival called Honen Matsuri every March 15th.
-On subway maps and signage the Kamiiida Line is color-coded pink.
+There are just two stations on the Kamiiida Line: Kamiiida Station and Heian-dori Station, which connects with the Meijo Line.
+Through services operate between this line and the Meitetsu Komaki Line, and some continue to Inuyama Station.
+Check the train’s destination if traveling to the castle town of Inuyama.
+Another useful stop on the Meitetsu Komaki Line is Tagatajinja-mae Station, which is convenient for Tagata Jinja Shrine in Komaki City.
+The shrine celebrates the famous Honen Matsuri fertility festival on 15 March each year.
+On subway maps and signage, the Kamiiida Line is color-coded pink.

 Subway Tickets & Fares

-Subway fares range from 200 yen to 330 yen for adults or from 100 yen to 160 yen for children under 12.
-All stations accept MANACA or equivalent prepaid IC cards from other regions such as ICOCA and SUICA.
+Subway fares range from 210 yen to 340 yen for adults and from 100 yen to 170 yen at the child rate.
+Child fares generally apply to elementary-school-age passengers, usually ages 6 to 11, with separate conditions for younger children.
+All stations accept manaca and equivalent prepaid IC cards from other regions, including ICOCA and Suica.

 Nagoya Subway ticket machines

 Ticket machines have English guidance and are easy to use.
-First check your fare on the fare chart above the machines and then put your money into the machine.
-You can then press your fare button and collect your ticket.
+First check your fare on the fare chart above the machines, then insert your money, select the fare and collect your ticket.

 Ticket machine touch screens have English guidance